agnesforsberg/katacoda-scenarios/travis-ci-with-react-testing/intro.md

 4. What is Travis CI and pros of using it?

-5. Travis CI and github
+5. Travis CI and Github

 6. Travis CI server in action

-7. Travis CI server using react tests
+7. Travis CI server using React tests

 8. Take away

 ## Project Setup: 🛠
-You will work on a simple project containing a React app where you will learn the basics of React testing.
-You will also learn how to integrate Travis CI to your project using Github and continous integration functionalities.
+You will work on a simple project containing a React app containing a basic counter, where you will learn the basics of React testing.
+You will also learn how to integrate Travis CI to your project using Github and continuous integration functionalities.

 ## Recommended prerequisites: 💻
  Basic knowledge of React development and NPM package management.
- Intermediate knowledge of github and git commands
+ Intermediate knowledge of Github and Git commands

 ### Have fun and good luck! 🎉